-Selecting a mixed breed is a great option if you’re not quite sure which type of dog will work for you and your family.
+Selecting a mixed breed is a great option if you’re unsure which type of dog will work for you and your family.

-A mixed breed allows you to combine all of the aspects of two different breeds, giving you the perfect new addition to your family.
+A mixed breed allows you to combine all aspects of two different breeds, giving you the perfect new addition to your family.

 So, what about a Pointer Greyhound mix?
 How are their personality, look, and health problems?
 Let’s find out!